lxe/ui.js/npm-react-codemod/README.md

   * Binds class methods to the instance if methods are referenced without being called directly.
 It checks for `this.foo` but also traces variable assignments like `var self = this; self.foo`.
-It does not bind functions from the React API and ignores functions that are being called directly (unless it is both called directly and passed around to somewhere else)
+It does not bind functions from the ui.js API and ignores functions that are being called directly (unless it is both called directly and passed around to somewhere else)
   * Creates a constructor if necessary.
-This is necessary if either `getInitialState` exists in the `React.createClass` spec OR if functions need to be bound to the instance.
+This is necessary if either `getInitialState` exists in the `uijs.createClass` spec OR if functions need to be bound to the instance.
-  * When `--no-super-class=true` is passed it only optionally extends `React.Component` when `setState` or `forceUpdate` are used within the class.
+  * When `--no-super-class=true` is passed it only optionally extends `uijs.Component` when `setState` or `forceUpdate` are used within the class.

 The constructor logic is as follows: